redhat-na-ssa/nvaie-guide/docs/software/cuda/cuda.md

 - Configure `ssh` so you can login w/o being prompted for a password (i.e. `ssh-copy-id`).
 This will save you some typing.

-- There are a fews ways to develop, build and run CUDA programs in this workshop.
+- There are a few ways to develop, build and run CUDA programs in this workshop.
 Below are 3 options.

 1. Install `vscode` on the RHEL VM and use tunneling to connect from a web-based vscode session or directly from your laptop.